 Negotiations between governments and foreign investors reveal cultural differences, information asymmetries, and variable skills and capacities; these shape the balance of power and influence outcomes.
 Negotiations between African governments and Chinese investors are no exception.
 China’s investments in extractive and infrastructure projects merit special scrutiny, as agreements are likely to bind African countries over several decades, as shown by Africa's increasing debts with China.

-Last October, for the first time, some fifteen African negotiators from West and Central Africa involved in deals with China gathered at a closed-door workshop in Cotonou, Benin, to share experiences and sketch key features of Africa-China negotiations.
+Last October, for the first time, some fifteen African negotiators from West and Central Africa involved in deals with China gathered at a closed-door workshop in Cotonou, Benin, to share experiences and sketch key features of Africa-China negotiations, at the invitation of the Global Economic Governance Program of the University of Oxford.
 Participants distilled some best practices and lessons which can enable African governments to generate more value from negotiations with China.

 Build informed and comprehensive negotiation teams